Property RD and the Classification of Traces on Reduced Group $C^*$-algebras of Hyperbolic Groups: Examples

 \section{Examples}

-In this section, we give some examples of hyperbolic groups with torsion that have unique trace by Theorem \ref{all traces}.
+In this section, we apply Theorem \ref{all traces} to give some examples of hyperbolic groups with torsion whose reduced $C^*$-algebras have unique trace, and some examples in which the reduced $C^*$-algebras have more than one trace.

 \begin{example} Let $G = G_1 * G_2$ be the free product of two non-trivial hyperbolic groups $G_1$ and $G_2$.
-Suppose that $|G_1|>2$.
-This assumption does not lose any generality, because $\zz/2 * \zz/2$ is elementary.
-Then $G$ is hyperbolic and all its conjugacy classes are infinite.
-It is hyperbolic because the free product of two hyperbolic groups is hyperbolic.
-To see that the conjugacy classes have infinite order: note that every element $x \in G$ can be uniquely expressed as $x=g_1h_1g_2h_2\cdots g_nh_n$ where $g_i \in G_1$, $h_i \in G_2$ and $g_i \neq 1$ for $i>1$ and $h_i \neq 1$ for $i<n$.
+Suppose that $|G_1|>2$.\footnote{This assumption does not lose any generality, because $\zz/2 * \zz/2$ is elementary.} Then $G$ is hyperbolic and all its conjugacy classes are infinite.
+The hyperbolicity results from the general fact that the free product of any two hyperbolic groups is hyperbolic.
+To see that the conjugacy classes have infinite order: